Tack-Tau/FpGNN/README.md

 ├── ...
 ```

-### Train a CGCNN model
+### Train a GNN model

-Before training a new CGCNN model, you will need to:
+Before training a new GNN model, you will need to:

 - Define a customized dataset at `root_dir` to store the structure-property relations of interest.

-Then, in directory `FpGNN`, you can train a CGCNN model for your customized dataset by:
+Then, in directory `FpGNN`, you can train a GNN model for your customized dataset by:

 ```bash
 python3 train.py root_dir